Genie (feral child): Early adulthood

-In 1975, when Genie turned 18, her mother stated that she wanted to care for her, and in mid-1975 the Riglers decided to end their foster parenting and agreed to let her move back in with her mother at her childhood home.
-John Miner remained her legal guardian and the Riglers offered to continue assisting with her care, and despite the NIMH grant ending Curtiss continued to conduct regular testing and observations.
+In 1975, when Genie turned 18, her mother stated that she wanted to care for her, and in mid-1975, the Riglers decided to end their foster parenting, and agreed to let her move back in with her mother at her childhood home.
+John Miner remained her legal guardian and the Riglers offered to continue assisting with her care, and despite the NIMH grant ending Curtiss continued regular testing and observations.
 While living together Genie's mother found many of her behaviors, especially her lack of self-control, very distressing, and within a few months the task of caring for her by herself overwhelmed her.
 She then contacted the California Department of Health to find care for her, which David Rigler said she did without his or Marilyn's knowledge, and in the latter part of 1975 authorities transferred her to the first of what would become a succession of foster homes.

 The environment in Genie's new placement was extremely rigid and gave her far less access to her favorite objects and activities, and her caretakers rarely allowed her mother to visit.
 Soon after she moved in they began to subject her to extreme physical and emotional abuse, resulting in both incontinence and constipation resurfacing and causing her to revert to her coping mechanism of silence.
 The incident with the strongest impact occurred when they severely beat her for vomiting and told her that if she did it again, they would never let her see her mother, making her terrified of opening her mouth for fear of vomiting and facing more beatings.
 This made her extremely frightened of eating or speaking, and she became extremely withdrawn and almost exclusively relied on sign language for communication.
 During this time Curtiss was the only person who had worked with her to have regular contact with her, continuing to conduct weekly meetings to continue her testing, and she noted the extreme deterioration in her condition.
 She quickly started petitioning to have her taken out of the home, but Curtiss said that both she and social services had a difficult time contacting Miner, only succeeding after several months.
-In late April 1977, with assistance from David Rigler, Miner removed her from this location.
+After Miner witnessed the extent of Genie's regression firsthand, in late April 1977 he and David Rigler intervened to remove her from this location.